Our Top 10 ranking of councils in relation to high needs has today been published by The MJ.

 - Are the processes working efficiently to identify and support children with high needs?

 - Is there sufficient provision within the geographical area?

 - What proportion of high needs pupils are in mainstream schools?

 - How are mainstream schools supporting pupils with high needs?

-- Are children with high needs achieving good outcomes in childhood?
+- Are children with high needs achieving good outcomes?

-- Are young people with high needs achieving good outcomes in preparation for adulthood?
+- Are young people with high needs preparing well for adulthood?